nerc-project/nerc-docs/docs/get-started/pricing-model.md

 Service Units can only be purchased as a whole unit.
 We will charge for Pods and VMs on a per hour basis, for any portion of an hour they are used, and any VM "flavor"/Pod reservation is charged as a multiplier of the base SU for the maximum resource they reserve.

 For example, if a PI has a Pod or VM with 1 A100 GPU but 48 vCPUs, 192MB of RAM they would be charged for 2 A100 GPU SUs, due to the extra vCPUs.
 For 3 vCPU but 20 GB RAM they would be charged for 5 CPU SUs, due to the extra RAM.

+We will calculate GPU SU to use up as many pods as we can to get to the GPU SU resource size and then charge the rest as CPU SUs.

+OpenShift Pods are summed up to the project level so that fractions of CPU/RAM that some pods use will not get overcharged.

 ### Storage

 Storage is charged separately at a rate of $0.009 TB/hr or $9.00E-12 KB/hr at a granularity of KB/hr.
+Storage SUs are therefore KB.
 OpenStack Volumes count until they are deleted.
 VM’s reserve volumes and you can also create extra volumes yourself.
-In OpenShift Pods only hold on to storage while they are active and PV’s hold onto storage until they are deleted.
+In OpenShift Pods only hold on to storage while they are active and Persistent Volumes hold onto storage until they are deleted.
 Storage includes all types of storage Object, Block, Ephemeral & Image.

 !!! note "Please note"